-Wal-Mart Stores Inc. (WMT) received conditional approval from Chinese regulators to acquire a majority stake in online retailer Yihaodian as it works to expand on the Internet and in emerging markets.
+Wal-Mart Stores Inc. (WMT:US) received conditional approval from Chinese regulators to acquire a majority stake in online retailer Yihaodian as it works to expand on the Internet and in emerging markets.

 China’s Ministry of Commerce approved the deal, subject to certain other regulatory conditions, the Bentonville, Arkansas- based company said today in an e-mailed statement.
 The deal would give Wal-Mart a 51 percent stake in Yihaodian, up from 18 percent now.

 The world’s largest retailer is working to reverse declining traffic at its Chinese operations and has had difficulty increasing online sales.
 The Yihaodian acquisition may help expand Internet revenue in China faster, said Bryan Gildenberg, an analyst with London-based research firm Kantar Retail.

 “Wal-Mart is buying the closest thing to an online distribution business in China,” Gildenberg said in a telephone interview.
 “They get a purpose-built e-commerce infrastructure.”

 The retailer currently has distribution centers that are set up to ship goods to its stores in China.
 Yihaodian’s distribution centers can pick items and ship them to individual consumers, Gildenberg said.

 Wal-Mart has been acquiring e-commerce companies for the past year to bolster online presence both in the U.S. and globally.
 The company formed its @WalmartLabs unit in San Bruno, California, last year by acquiring social-media firm Kosmix and several others.